-- 25. Requests for the recognition of extenuating circumstances are normally processed within five University working days of receipt of all required information.
-Standard maximum extension periods to the coursework deadline are as follows: - Self-certified applications: five University working days from the date of the original assessment deadline - Evidenced applications: 10 University working days from the date of the original assessment deadline - Students who request more than 10 University working days will be required to defer the assessment until the next available assessment period.
-In exceptional cases, the relevant academic member of staff will be consulted to determine whether to allow an exceptional extension to the coursework deadline by another five University working days or to offer an alternative assessment. - 26.
-If the circumstances are deemed valid by an Academic Registry member of staff, the outcome is one of the following: - an extension to the coursework deadline (subject to Regulation 25 above) - a deferral of the coursework/event to the next appropriate assessment period - the removal of a late submission penalty - an alternative assessment and/or extension and/or deferral - an extension to the deadline for submission of documents to a postgraduate research student progress review or confirmation review meeting and/or an extension to the date of the review meeting itself staff cannot come to an agreement a third will be consulted and a majority decision will be made.
-The student will be notified of the outcome and also that:
+- 26. Requests for the recognition of extenuating circumstances are normally processed within five University working days of receipt of all required information.
+Standard maximum extension periods to the coursework deadline are as follows: - Self-certified applications: five University working days from the date of the original assessment deadline - Evidenced applications: 10 University working days from the date of the original assessment deadline an extension to the deadline for submission of documents to a postgraduate research student progress review or confirmation review meeting and/or an extension to the date of the review meeting itself

+Students who request more than 10 University working days will be required to defer the assessment until the next available assessment period.
+In exceptional cases, the relevant academic member of staff will be consulted to determine whether to allow an exceptional extension to the coursework deadline by another five University working days or to offer an alternative assessment.

+- 27. If the circumstances are deemed valid by an Academic Registry member of staff, the outcome is one of the following: - an extension to the coursework deadline (subject to regulation 26 above) - a deferral of the coursework/event to the next appropriate assessment period - the removal of a late submission penalty - an alternative assessment and/or extension and/or deferral